 If it’s below the “low” mark, add more oil until it reaches that point; if it’s above, remove some oil with a turkey baster or similar tool until it drops down to that level.

-Assuming you’re talking about checking the oil level: It’s actually best to check the oil when the car is off and has been sitting for a while.
-This allows the oil to settle in the bottom of the pan so you can get an accurate reading.
+Assuming you’re talking about checking the oil level, it’s best to do so when the car is off and has been sitting for a while.
+This allows the oil to settle at the bottom of the pan so you can get an accurate reading.

 If you check it immediately after driving, the oil will be circulating and won’t give you an accurate reading.